< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Cook accepted that as the reality, and then wondered: If we can't draw the line of intrusion at strong encryption, is there any line at all?
 He questioned the right of the government to have access to data that runs through Apple's pipelines, when the company itself didn't feel it had a right to access that data: "I think [Apple customers] should have a reasonable expectation that your communication is private."

 The confrontation was abruptly called off when the FBI announced that a third party -- believed to the mysterious NSO Group, an Israel-based branch of a global crypto company -- had cracked the iPhone in question.
 The issue hadn't really been resolved, however, no legal precedent having been set on the propriety of strong encryption for the public.
 The authorities were poised to move against Apple again when events required it, while Apple worked to make sure the iPhone was even more impregnable.
-One of the results of the squabble was that the iPhone got a reputation as the "gold standard" of security, which was exactly what Apple wanted.
+One of the side-effects of the squabble was that the iPhone got a reputation as the "gold standard" of security, which was exactly what Apple wanted.

-The issue of secure phones then went quiet, even though the authorities kept on obtaining locked phones from criminal suspects.
+* The issue of secure phones then went quiet, even though the authorities kept on obtaining locked phones from criminal suspects.
 This was apparently due to the widespread use of "mobile device forensic tools (MDTF)" -- the most popular one in US law-enforcement use being "Cellebrite", made by an Israeli company of that name.
-MDTFs are used to extract data from phones, and have some ability to break through phone passwords, with some MDTFs being more capable (and expensive) than others.
+MDTFs are used to extract data from phones and have some ability to break through phone passwords, with some MDTFs being more capable (and expensive) than others.
 Any phone user really serious about security and with an up-to-date phone operating system might give an MDTF a very hard time -- but users are typically sloppy in varying degrees about security, and breaking in isn't necessarily difficult.
 If users don't take advantage of the security tools they are given, that's not Apple's problem.

-Not so incidentally, law enforcement also often makes use of devices called "StingRays", after the most popular of the class, that mimic a cellphone tower to allow the identification, location, and tracking of cellphone operations in a location, including the ability to map and obtain statistics on all the cellphone traffic in that area.
-As a rule, they don't actually intercept phone conversations, since that would demand a warrant -- though that's not an issue in more authoritarian countries.
+Not so incidentally, law enforcement also often makes use of devices called "StingRays", after the most popular example of the class, that mimic a cellphone tower to allow the identification, location, and tracking of cellphone use in a location, including the ability to map and obtain statistics on all the cellphone traffic in that area.
+As a rule, they don't actually intercept phone conversations, since that would demand a warrant, though that's not an issue in more authoritarian countries.
 There have been concerns about warrantless use of StingRays on 4th Amendment grounds, but so far the US Supreme Court hasn't come to a decision on the matter.

 * In any case, at roughly the same time as the flap between the US government and Apple, the vulnerabilities of search engines, particularly Google, started becoming more obvious.
 All along, Google had struggled with the issue of searches that gave websites loaded with of disinformation equal or greater priority than legitimate websites.